janohlberger/IPM_steelhead_WA_coast/README.md

 This repository contains code to fit a hierarchical Integrated Population Model (IPM) to multiple populations of wild winter steelhead (_Oncorhynchus mykiss_) on the Washington coast.
 The IPM is a statistical population dynamics models that integrates information on spawner abundances, total harvest, and spawner age structure into a combined run-reconstruction and spawner-recruitment model.
 It accounts for iteroparity by distinguishing maiden from repeat spawners and estimates time-varying kelt survival rates.
 The model also estimates time-varying recruitment residuals and population parameters such as productivity and capacity.

 ## Repository Structure
-The repository contains the following two sub-directories:
+The repository contains the following sub-directories:

 | Directory   | Description                                           |
 | ----------- | ----------------------------------------------------- |